 Plant Zinnia Seeds to Attract Butterflies

-We offer one of the butterfly’s favorite varieties, the basic, heirloom, wildflower variety of Zinnias, Zinnia elegans, also known as Common Zinnia.
+- Zinnia elegans: the basic, heirloom, wildflower variety of Zinnias, also known as Common Zinnia.
+Mixed Colors.

 Zinnias are native to Mexico but they have long been a favorite in annual gardens across the US and elsewhere.
 They are easy to grow and reliable.
 They are perennial in their native environment but are grown as annuals in most of the US.

 Zinnias grow quickly and begin flowering as a young plant.
 They flower all summer and into the fall.
 Dead-heading will usually increase flowering.
 They also make great cut flowers.